Peter Clement (political scientist)

 Peter Clement is an American political scientist and former US intelligence officer.
 He is a Senior Research Scholar and interim director of the Arnold A. Saltzman Institute of War and Peace Studies at the School of International and Public Affairs, Columbia University.

+Education

+Clement graduated with a B.A. in liberal arts from the State University of New York at Oswego, followed by a M.A. in Modern European history and a Ph.D. in Russian history from Michigan State University, under the guidance of Robert M. Slusser, in 1987.

 Intelligence career

 Clement began his career in intelligence focusing on Russia.
 From 1997 to 2003 he was the Director of the Office of Russian and Eurasian Analysis and CIA's Russia Issue Manager.
 Next, he served as the presidential daily briefer for Vice-President Dick Cheney, National Security Advisor Condoleezza Rice and Deputy National Security Advisor Adviser Stephen Hadley in 2003–2004.
 He briefly served at the National Security Council as the Director for Russia and later served as the senior CIA representative to the United States Mission to the United Nations.
 Clement's culminating position with the CIA was the Deputy Assistant Director for Europe and Eurasia from 2015 to 2017.
 Upon retiring from intelligence, he received the CIA's Distinguished Career Intelligence Medal by former Deputy Director John E. McLaughlin.